-To save to a specific file each time the macro is run, enter the file name and full path, click on the Browse button to select the desired text file, or insert a variable that stores the file path and name information.
+To not receive a prompt, enter a file name and the full path or click on the Browse button to search for the desired text file.
+When finished click the OK button to save.

 Clipboard File Copy

 The Clipboard File Copy command copies the contents of a text file directly to the clipboard.
 Rather than opening the file, highlighting the text and copying to the clipboard, this command reads the contents directly from the file and places the contents into the clipboard.
 Issuing a subsequent Paste command pastes the contents of the text file into the application currently open.